Integral therapy for adults and teens in California

-Attachment and relational trauma doesn’t have to ruin your life
+Attachment and relational trauma doesn’t have to define your life

 Who I am as a trauma therapist